dfkaye/dfkaye-blog/content/posts/first.md

 ```
 <script src="/scripts/hello/hello.js"></script>
 ```
-4. Now run `gatsby build`, then `gatsby serve`, and visit `localhost:9000/hello` - you should the message in the console.
+4. Run `gatsby build`, then `gatsby serve`, and visit `localhost:9000/hello` - you should the message in the console.
 5. NOTE: Do not use `gatsby develop` to verify static content is imported &mdash; it won't be.

 ## Does it work?